prathaM27092000/EV-Market-Analysis/README.md

 ## How to Use This Repository

-1. Access the dataset via the provided [Google Drive link](https://drive.google.com/drive/folders/1ZYwIYYyu0DKmhXqIx9mJ-ARLa15tig2i?usp=sharing).
+1. Access the dataset via the provided [link](https://github.com/prathaM27092000/EV-Market-Analysis/tree/main/Ev%20sales%20data).
 2. Review the SQL queries used in the analysis to understand the methodology.
 3. Run the queries against the dataset to replicate results and explore additional insights.